yasir2000/openwrt-oldwiki-md/Faq.rst

 nvram set wan_netmask=255.255.255.0
 nvram commit
 }}}
-Than bring up your WAN interface where your modem is connected to via:
+Then bring up your WAN interface where your modem is connected to via:

 {{{
 ifup wan